Denise Huxtable: A Different World

-As one of the decade's most popular actresses, A Different World initially attempted to capitalize on Bonet's fame by featuring Denise prominently.
-Although the spin-off garnered strong viewership due to airing immediately after its parent program, critics were largely unimpressed with its first season and Denise's role, often blaming her characterization and Bonet's performance for the show's lackluster reviews.
-Mark Harris, contributing to Entertainment Weekly, wrote that "Bonet proved hollow as the center of a sitcom".
-People television critic Jeff Jarvis accused NBC of "steal[ing] Lisa Bonet away, diluting Cosby only so she could star in a watery, bland series of her own."
-Jarvis continued, "I only hope NBC has the sense to forgive Bonet and welcome her home, where she's always been terrific, on Cosby."
-The Chicago Tribune's Clifford Terry felt that Bonet was not "a compelling enough actress to carry a show by herself".
-Nadra Nittle of Racked accused Denise's "dull" personality of causing the show's inaugural season to "fall flat".
-Emily VanDerWerff, writing for The A.V.
-Club, agreed that the actress "wasn't yet ready to carry a show", blaming her "sleepy demeanor and subdued line readings" for prompting audiences to gravitate towards more interesting supporting characters.
-Emily Nussbaum, television critic for The New York Times, reviewed Denise as "so diffident she seemed barely there."
-However, Tawana Charles of The Odyssey Online appreciated A Different World for not depicting Denise as "an honor[s] student."
-Despite initially being inspired to attend college by watching her "favorite character ... take off on her own via 'A Different World', Jeneé Osterheldt, writing for The Kansas City Star, similarly enjoyed Denise's arc for proving that "I didn't need to be flawless like her."
+Bonet was one of the decade's most popular actresses, and A Different World initially attempted to capitalize on her fame by highlighting Denise.
+Although the spin-off received high ratings, critics were largely unimpressed by its first season, many of whom blamed Denise's personality and Bonet's performance for the show's poor reviews.
+Journalist Mark Harris said "Bonet proved hollow as the center of a sitcom", and Ed Siegel of The Boston Globe felt the show hid her talent.
+Television critic Jeff Jarvis accused NBC of diluting The Cosby Show by removing Bonet, "only so she could star in a watery, bland series".
+Jarvis continued, "I only hope NBC has the sense to forgive Bonet and welcome her home, where she's always been terrific, on Cosby".
+The Chicago Tribune's Clifford Terry and the Toronto Star's Jim Bawden were among several critics who agreed Bonet was not compelling enough to carry an entire series, with the latter questioning why she had been granted her own show over who he described as her more talented Cosby Show castmates.
+Similarly, Robin Oliver of The Sydney Morning Herald felt Bonet had not done enough comedy on The Cosby Show to warrant her own sitcom, but understood she "is liable to attract a certain voyeuristic following".
+Journalist Emily St. James agreed that the actress "wasn't yet ready to carry a show", blaming her "sleepy demeanor and subdued line readings" for encouraging audiences to gravitate towards more interesting supporting characters.
+Emily Nussbaum, television critic for The New York Times, reviewed Denise as "so diffident she seemed barely there", and Scott Weinberg of DVD Talk said Bonet's acting discouraged him from completing the first season.
+Gene Seymour of the Philadelphia Daily News said that while the character was captivating on The Cosby Show, she was a boring college student compared to her friends, suggesting that Bonet watch The Mary Tyler Moore Show "for pointers on how to be a strong, vital center for a comedy ensemble".
+The Pittsburgh Post-Gazette's Ron Weiskind found her less interesting than her co-stars Dawnn Lewis or Marisa Tomei.